 - Rate-limiting on a project may cause only some events to be sent to Sentry

 - Project permissions may mean you do not have access to transactions in another project

 - Differences in quota limits between transactions and errors.
 When a quota limit is reached - for example, for transactions - an error is received, but corresponding transaction is not.

 - Exceeding the span limit.
 Transactions are associated via the child spans of the parent transaction, but if the number of spans exceed the limit, the association cannot be made

 Each trace ID should have only one root, a transaction without any parents.
-Included instrumentation should prevent multiple roots; however, if the trace ID of your transactions are being set using custom instrumentation, you may encounter multiple roots.
+Automatic instrumentation should prevent multiple roots; however, if the trace ID of your transactions is being set using custom instrumentation, you may encounter multiple roots.